Home

 The first step is brainstorming things you think your customers might be searching for.
 For example: If you sell sneakers, you might do some word association around sneakers.
 In addition to sneakers themselves, your customers might be looking for footwear, running shoes, or trainers.

 Understanding different types of SEO keywords can improve your brainstorming session.
-For example: When you realize the importance of branded keywords, you know to add your business name to your keyword list.

-SEO Keywords List: 20 Types of SEO Keywords
+SEO Keywords List: 20 Types Plus Examples

 Not all keywords are created equally.
 Understanding not only which keywords are high-ranking, but also how those keywords are being used, is critical to implementing keywords effectively.
 We’ve segmented 20 types of keywords based on how they’re used so you can understand how to work them into your content.